SYK-08/ModernFlyouts/README.md

 ## Beta Builds  🚧

-The ability to signup for beta builds has been temporarily disabled while we work on a better way to release and manage them.
-Beta builds will still occasionally be available to download fron the releases tab on github.
-Thank to everyone who help us test new releases and find bugs before they go public.
+The ability to sign up for beta builds has been temporarily disabled while we work on a better way to release and manage them.
+Beta builds will still occasionally be available to download from the releases tab on GitHub.
+Thanks to everyone who helps us test new releases and find bugs before they go public.

 ------------------------